ernstlab/CNEP/README.md

 This should be called for each combination of the ten portions, label set, and chromosome.

 ### Step 6: Combine Chromosome Predictions
-This step combines the predictions from different portions to make single .wig files for each chromosome This can be done with the command:
+This step combines the predictions from different portions to make single .wig files for each chromosome.
+This can be done with the command:

 >java -mx8000M -classpath .
 CombineFiles chrN